List of DC Comics characters: L: L-Ron

-L-Ron is a character appearing in American comic books published by DC Comics.
-The character was created by writers Keith Giffen and J. M. DeMatteis, and first appeared in Justice League International #14 (June 1988).

-L-Ron is initially introduced as a servant of the intergalactic warlord Manga Khan.
-Later, he assists the Justice League in stopping Despero by building a new control collar, using his circuitry to do so as it is made of the only material that will work.
-However, the collar inadvertently causes L-Ron and Despero to switch bodies when used.
-Despero attacks the Justice League before being destroyed and becoming a disembodied spirit.
+L-Ron is originally the robot companion of Manga Khan before being traded to the Justice League in exchange for Despero.
+L-Ron assists the League in various non-combat roles (mainly administration and maintenance).
+L-Ron later has his consciousness transferred into Despero's body to stop the villain's latest rampage.
+Despero is transferred into L-Ron's body and attacks Justice League International, but is shot by a duck hunter, destroying his body.
+In Despero's body, L-Ron continues to associate with the League, becoming a member of the Justice League Task Force.

 The post-New 52 incarnation of L-Ron, introduced in the Fire & Ice: Welcome to Smallville miniseries, is an assistant to the titular characters.

 L-Ron in other media

 L-Ron appears in the Young Justice episode "Cornered", voiced by Phil LaMarr.
 This version is a majordomo and spokesperson for Despero.